dodiz/audiophile-ecommerce/README.md

 - Download [pnpm](https://pnpm.io/installation)
 - Clone the repo
 - Run `pnpm install` to install dependencies
-- Run `pnpm db:push` to push your schema to the database
-  - You might get an env variable error, add NODE_ENV=development to the .env file
 - Run `pnpm dev` to start the development server
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.